Unlearning Inversion Attacks for Graph Neural Networks: Introduction

-In this work, we study the link-level unlearning inversion attack problem for black-box unlearned GNN models, aiming to accurately recover unlearned links using black-box GNN outputs and partial knowledge of the unlearned graph $\mathcal{G}_{\mathrm{un}}$.
-We identify two key technical challenges for such attacks: (i) the output probabilities for two unlearned nodes may not exhibit sufficiently high similarity, which may require different prediction thresholds when inferring their membership compared to inferring other edges; (ii) it is highly non-trivial to determine whether a node is connected to an unlearned edge, since we only have access to the post-unlearning model, with no reference to pre-unlearning models.
 In response to these challenges, we propose a novel link-level unlearning inversion attack for black-box unlearned GNN models, namely \textbf{TrendAttack}.
 To address challenge (i), we design an adaptive prediction mechanism that applies different thresholds to infer two types of training graph edges: unlearned edges and other membership edges, enhancing TrendAttack's flexibility to accommodate varying similarity levels.
 For challenge (ii), we identify a key phenomenon called the \emph{confidence pitfall}, which enables the distinction between nodes connected to unlearned edges and others, using only black-box model outputs.
 This phenomenon describes how the model’s confidence in nodes near unlearned edges tends to decrease, and is supported by both empirical and theoretical evidence, as detailed in Section~\ref{sec:design_motivation}.
 By jointly incorporating the adaptive treatment of different edge types and the confidence trend pattern, TrendAttack achieves strong membership inference performance for both unlearned and other membership edges.
+Our \textbf{main contributions} are summarized as follows: \begin{itemize}[leftmargin=*] \item We formulate a novel problem of graph unlearning inversion attacks (Section~\ref{sec:problem}), highlighting the vulnerability of existing graph unlearning methods. {\bf This work is among the first to study GNN unlearning vulnerabilities via privacy attacks.} \item We identify a simple yet effective pattern, the \emph{confidence pitfall} (Section~\ref{sec:design_motivation}), which distinguishes nodes connected to unlearned edges, supported by both empirical and theoretical evidence. \item We introduce a novel unlearning inversion attack, namely \textbf{TrendAttack} (Section~\ref{sec:trendattack}), which leverages confidence pitfall to accurately identify unlearned edges from black-box GNN outputs. \item Comprehensive evaluation (Section~\ref{sec:experiments}) on four real-world datasets shows that our method consistently outperforms state-of-the-art GNN privacy attacks on recovering unlearned edges. \end{itemize}